Feedback Integrators: Non-Asymptotic Invariance for One-Step Methods and Gain Selection under Euler Discretization: Numerical Demonstration

 \section{Numerical Demonstration}

-We present numerical demonstration results of Feedback Integrator conducted on (i) free rigid body motion on SO(3), (ii) the Kepler problem, and (iii) a perturbed Kepler problem with rotational symmetry.
-Comparisons are made among feedback integrators with gains $\alpha = 1$, $\alpha = \frac{1}{hL}$, adaptive gain with Algorithm~\ref{alg:adaptive_gain_euler_period}, and with standard benchmark methods in~\cite{Hairer2006}.
-For fixed feedback gain $\alpha = \frac{1}{hL}$, the value of $L$ is estimated by obtaining the maximum $\|\nabla^2 V(x_k)\|$ of the trajectory obtained from feedback integrator with unity gain, over a one--period time window.
-(Strictly speaking, efficient and accurate estimation of Lipschitz constant is another problem per se, especially when there is no additional knowledge on the dynamics such as periodicity.
-Not requiring such estimation step is one of the biggest benefit of adaptive gain selection as outlined in Section~\ref{subsec:adaptive_feedback}.)
-Throughout all demonstrations with adaptive gain, we set $c = 1.1$ and $H_{min} = 10^{-10}$, and Frobenius norm is used instead of matrix 2--norm for gain calculation.
+We present numerical demonstration results of Feedback Integrator conducted on (i) free rigid body motion on $\operatorname{SO}(3)$, (ii) the Kepler problem, and (iii) a perturbed Kepler problem with rotational symmetry.
 The conditions in Assumption~\ref{assumption:01} of all Lyapunov functions introduced throughout the demonstrations are verified in~\cite{chang2016feedback}.
+Comparisons are made among feedback integrators with Euler discretization as the baseline integration scheme, with gains $\alpha = 1$ (unity), $\alpha = \frac{1}{hL}$ (Theorem~\ref{thm:optimal_a}), adaptive gain under time-periodic update with Algorithm~\ref{alg:adaptive_gain_euler}, and with standard benchmark methods in~\cite{Hairer2006}.

+For the Taylor-based fixed gain rule $\alpha = \frac{1}{hL}$ suggested by Theorem~\ref{thm:optimal_a}, we use a trajectory-based estimate of the Hessian scale, obtained by recording the maximum observed $\left\|\nabla^2 V(x_k)\right\|$ along a unity-gain feedback trajectory over one representative period.
+This estimate is used only for numerical comparison.
+Strictly speaking, efficient and accurate estimation of Lipschitz constant is another problem per se, especially when there is no additional knowledge on the dynamics such as periodicity.
+Not requiring such estimation step is one of the biggest benefit of adaptive gain selection as outlined in Section~\ref{subsec:adaptive_gain}.

+Throughout all demonstrations with adaptive gain, we set $c = 1.1$ and $H_{\min} = 10^{-10}$, and Frobenius norm is used instead of matrix 2--norm for gain calculation.
+A run is marked as divergent when $V(x_k)$ exceeds $10^5$ or the numerical trajectory leaves the displayed bounded region.
 All simulations are conducted on MacBook Air M2 with C++, and codes are available at: \url{https://github.com/johnbae1901/Feedback-Integrator}.